bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-08-farewell-to-arms.md

 The evocation of the war-gutted landscape is memorable; though the opening scene may now show its age through the use of models, other sequences are distinguished by a nightmarishly strange Expressionism suggestive of a highly physical, agonised brutality.
 Lighting, composition, camera movement and choreography of the performers contribute to a _mise-en-scène_ of enormously expressive intensity.

 And then there is an astonishing climactic _Liebestod_.
 Whereas other filmmakers, as noted earlier, have tended to use the prospect of death as a button to produce tears, pity, anxiety or whatever in the viewer, and have avoided confronting the very real finality of a human’s life on earth, Borzage gets in there and grapples with it, rather as a Carl Dreyer, Ingmar Bergman or Terence Davies might do.
 If they come to different conclusions, that’s not what concerns me here; what matters is that in acknowledging the inevitability of death, their films tend to tell the truth as they see it.
-In Borzage’s _A Farewell to Arms_, that truth is at once as painful, as regenerative and, finally, as unfathomably mysterious as love itself.
+In Borzage’s _A Farewell to Arms_, that truth is at once as painful, as regenerative and, finally, as unfathomably mysterious as love itself.<br>
-**Geoff Andrew, bfi.org.uk, 30 May 2014**
+**Geoff Andrew, bfi.org.uk, 30 May 2014**<br>

 **A contemporary review**<br>
 This picture might well have been made only yesterday.
 It bears hardly any trace of age.
 In its total effect it is vivid, thrilling and poignant.
 The hopelessness of it all; the futility of war; the inevitability of the catastrophe are unerringly conveyed.